microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraRoleDefinition.md

 ## Description

-delete a Microsoft Entra ID roleDefinition object by ID.
+Delete a Microsoft Entra ID roleDefinition object by ID.

 You can't delete built-in roles.
 This feature requires a Microsoft Entra ID P1 or P2 license.